-That time when the Space Age landed in Toronto
+The history of Space Age buildings in Toronto

 There are, however, some Space Age buildings that remain in Toronto, many of which are stunning examples of the style even as a number of them face an uncertain future.

 Of these, the gorgeous hangar-meets-cathedral supermarket at Parkway Plaza is one of the city's earliest examples of this type of design.

 Constructed in 1958, it's survived a number of changes to the mall that reduced its Space Age vibe.
 It received heritage designation in 2009 and won't be going anywhere.

-Davisville Public School is the most sprawling example of the doomed Space Age in Toronto.
+Davisville Public School was the most sprawling example of the doomed Space Age in Toronto.

 The Toronto Board of Education had its own architectural division when it was built in 1962, and chief architect Frederick Etherington along with primary design architect Peter Pennington were heavily influenced by Googie principles.

-Davisville, which is slated for demolition in 2020 when a new school and community centre is built on the current site, is a bit more boxy than the ur-examples of Space Age design, but one look at the sloped roof and the towering chimney immediately places the building as a product of this style.
+Davisville, which was only recently demolished for a new school and community centre, was a bit more boxy than the ur-examples of Space Age design, but one look at the sloped roof and the towering chimney immediately placed the building as a product of this style.

 Even more obvious (and outlandish) in its Space Age features is Lord Lansdowne School just off of Spadina Crescent.
 This, too, is a building that looks like an alien spacecraft plopped down in Toronto.
 It was built in 1961, just a year before Davisville.
 Fortunately, there are no plans to kill it right now.

-The McLaughlin Planetarium, on the other hand, is currently slated for destruction in favour of a new Centre for Civilizations and Cultures at U of T. This remarkable domed structure opened in 1968 and delighted thousands with its recreation of the heavens above.
+The McLaughlin Planetarium, on the other hand, is currently slated for destruction in favour of a new building at U of T that many people oppose.
+This remarkable domed structure opened in 1968 and delighted thousands with its recreation of the heavens above.

 Designed by architects Allward and Gouinlock (who also built the glorious but lost Riverdale Hospital), the building is simple and symmetrical, but also reminiscent of a docked space pod.
-A campaign to preserve the building is currently underway, though the university still plans to level once a design for the new building is settled upon.

 South Humber Park's Oculus also faces a troubling future.
 Built in 1959 to plans by architect Alan Crossley, it's long been a hidden if deteriorating gem of Space Age design in Toronto.

 Recent plans to revamp the structure would destroy its unique design and render it virtually unrecognizable.

-A campaign to halt these particular refurbishment plans is ongoing, and has had some success in delaying the project.
-Design specs that called for the cladding of the steel poles in brick have also been nixed.
-This one might still have a chance of turning out well.
+It recently received a colourful makeover and will soon become a vibrant public space.

 If you want to soak up the influence of Space Age design on the scale of a neighbourhood in Toronto, head to portion of the Annex between Bedford and Walmer roads north of Bloor St. There you'll find numerous examples of architect Uno Prii's modernist apartment buildings.

 20 Prince Arthur Ave. is probably is most famous Annex-area building, but 44 Walmer Rd. is probably the most obvious in its Space Age sentiments.

 Prii took what might have been Brutalist apartment buildings and turned them into sculptures that harkened to space travel and life among the stars.

 It's easy to overlook Toronto's quirkiest modernist architecture, scattered as it is across the city.
 But if you stop to considered it for a moment, there's something unmistakably beautiful to be found here.

 This is more than just a set of design attributes, but the sense of ambition that these buildings communicate.

 They are remainders of our grandest mid-century dreams.